freenas/freenas-docs/userguide/tn_vcenter.rst

   platform.

-* Use vCenter to manage %brand%: datastore creation and sharing, storage snapshot backups, and Role-based access control (RBAC).
+* Use vCenter to manage %brand%: datastore creation and sharing, storage snapshot backups, and Role-Based Access Control (RBAC).

 * Simple installation process with a single tool to install and manage the plugin.